the-GianT/lct-tricaricoG/README.md

 Signal handling in c programs <signal.h>
 ----------------------------------------

-You can also use `kill` in your code:
+You can use `kill` in your code as well:

     kill(<PID>, <SIGNAL>)

 -Returns 0 on success

 -Returns -1 and sets errno on failure

 ### sighandler